-If you have questions as to whether information received by you about Hormel Foods or another company is material nonpublic information, refrain from trading or disclosing such information until you first determine the information has been made public or is otherwise not material.
-Obviously, when in doubt, consult with the Hormel Foods' General Counsel or Corporate Secretary before proceeding.
+If you have questions as to whether information received by you about Hormel Foods or another company is material nonpublic information, refrain from trading or disclosing such information until you first determine the information has been made public or is not material.
+When in doubt, consult with Hormel Foods' Corporate Secretary or General Counsel before proceeding.

 The following are examples of insider trading:

 Any insider with questions about this policy or specific transactions may obtain additional guidance from the Corporate Secretary or General Counsel of Hormel Foods.
 Insiders should remember, however, that the ultimate responsibility for adhering to this policy and avoiding improper transactions rests with each individual.

 |Print | E-mail | RSS | Alerts | Contacts|